ideal-ut/APM-2020/docs/sec-b/b-8-nn.md

 ---
 Authors: Matthew Leong, Qianhui Lian, India Lindsay

+## Summary of Lecture

 In this lecture, we were introduced to the concept of neural networks.
 We walked through the similarities between an actual neuron and a neural network.
 We discussed the very first neural network model, the adaptive linear element.
-We then focused on how neural networks operate and the transformations that occur between each layer.
+We then focused on how neural networks operate.
+We finalized by touching on the linear transformations that would occur in a network of linear neurons (neurons which have an identity activation function).
 In this lecture supplement, we touch on and expand upon each of these four areas.

 ### Analogy of a Neuron: